mixu/markdown-styles/readme.md

 ## Acknowledgments

+I'd like to thank @AaronJan for contributing a patch that adds support for Windows (for `v.2.2.0`+).

 I'd like to thank the following people for either contributing to markdown-styles directly or making CSS stylesheets available with a permissive open source license:

 - the `witex` style is based on [AndrewBelt/WiTeX](https://github.com/AndrewBelt/WiTeX)